jgomezdans/get_modis/README.rst

 This repository contains a Python script (and executable) that allows one to download MODIS data granules for different products and periods.

-The code is quite simple and generic, and should work with most standard Python installations.
+The code is quite simple and generic but requires at least a couple of specific libraries not usually available by default: Beautiful Soup (conda-forge: `bs4`) and lxml (conda-forge: `lxml`).

 See more `here <http://jgomezdans.github.io/downloading-modis-data-with-python.html>`_.